dreroc/ChromeDecrypter/README.md

 This tool is intended to be used in combination with the ``ChromePasswords`` script found in my BadUsb repository.

+# Before you start!

+In order to begin, you ``must read and accept`` the usage agreement. **This project is for educational purposes only**!
+Please seek permission before running any of the scripts provided by me.
+I cannot be held responsible for any damage that may occur as a result of your use of these scripts.
+If you want to purchase a completely unique and personalized script contact me on discord.

 ## How to use?